Funding Priority Area

 Every Person Deserves to Live a Healthy Life

 At Three Arches Foundation, we believe every person deserves to live a healthy life.
-Recognizing that not everyone has the same opportunities to achieve their best health, we invest in nonprofit organizations that make it easier for individuals and populations considered underserved or impacted by health disparities to access, navigate, understand, and use information and services – available when, where and how they are needed – to take care of their behavioral and physical health.
+Recognizing not everyone has the same opportunities to achieve their best health, we invest in nonprofit organizations that make it easier for those impacted by health disparities to access, navigate, understand, and use information and services – available when, where and how they are needed – to take care of their behavioral and physical health.
 As such, our current funding priority area is significantly aligned with our vision of a vibrant community where every person has equitable access to care.

 Behavioral Health Supporting efforts that help our community address mental health and chemical dependency, such as prevention services, early identification and intervention, integrated services, care and treatment and recovery services.